git-town/git-town/docs/ARCHITECTURE.md

 optimizations.
 This makes all remaining occurrences of pointers express mutability.

+#### Use Mutable to express mutability

+With similar reasoning for using `Option` express optionality unambiguously in the type system, `Mut` expresses mutability unambiguously in the type system.
+An advantage of using `Mut` is that a value encapsulated by `Mut` remains correct mutability even if its enclosing container is copied or passed by value.

 #### One concept per file

 Go recommends a programming style where each Go file contains many different